mgatelabs/PhonePiper/README.md

 ## Getting Started

-0. Have the right phone
+0. Have the right phone/resolution
-* Axon7
 * Samsung S7 (1080P)
-* More devices are possible, but I only have those two phone.
+* More devices are possible, but I only have a limited # of phones.
 If I was provided screen shots for every needed screen, I could build another definition.
 1. Install Java 8
 * http://www.oracle.com/technetwork/java/javase/downloads/index.html
 * JRE is to only run the app